frozendo/user-register-code-challenge/README.md

 <your_IP> app.user-register
 ```

-With this, the application is running and able to receive requests.
+With this, the application is running and able to receive requests from our local machine.

 #### Using minikube

-"We don't need to run the `./setup/environment.sh` script when using Minikube.
-So, before executing the cluster, start a Postgres container:"
+We don't need to run the `./setup/environment.sh` script when using Minikube.
+So, before executing the cluster, start a Postgres container:
 ```
 docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=root -e POSTGRES_USER=postgres --rm -d postgres:14-alpine
 ```